-Many former IRS agents obtain the credential and continue on to private practices, helping taxpayers with tax filings and tax debt relief.
+Many former IRS agents obtain the credential and continue on to private practices, helping taxpayers with tax filings and back tax assistance.

 The EA designation comes with unlimited practice rights, meaning these professionals can represent any type of taxpayer in any type of IRS or tax court proceeding for all tax matters.